jonassjuul/curvestat/README.md

 # Curvestat
 ## About

-`curvestat` allows you to compute and plot curve-based summary statistics for ensembles of curves.
+Compute and plot curve-based summary statistics for ensembles of curves. `curvestat` was written by [Jonas L. Juul](http://www.nbi.dk/~jonassj/).

 ## Paper